LossoMarco/Cyber-Security-Report/home.md

 (Note: Insert screenshot of the keylogger, client, and server programs here)

 (Note: Insert code snippet of the keylogger, client, and server programs here)

+## Conclusion

+This project has provided a comprehensive exploration of several cybersecurity techniques, including pastejacking, reverse shell exploitation, persistence, and keylogging.
+Each of these techniques represents a potential threat that can be used by attackers to gain unauthorized access to systems, execute malicious commands, maintain persistent access, and gather sensitive information.

+The demonstration was conducted in a controlled and safe environment, strictly for educational purposes.
+It serves as a reminder of the potential dangers of executing untrusted code, visiting unverified websites, and the importance of maintaining robust security measures to protect against such threats.

+Through understanding these techniques, it is hoped that better preparation can be made to prevent such intrusions and safeguard digital environments.
+It is important to remember that these techniques should only be used ethically and legally.
+Misuse of such techniques can lead to severe consequences.

+The project also highlights the importance of continuous learning and staying updated in the field of cybersecurity, given the rapidly evolving nature of cyber threats.
+It is hoped that this knowledge will contribute to the development of more secure systems and the safe use of digital resources.